earthly/website/blog/_posts/2023-06-07-kubernetes-network-policies.md

 To use network policies in Kubernetes, you must have a [network plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) that supports the NetworkPolicy API.
 Network policies in Kubernetes are implemented by the network plugin, and creating a NetworkPolicy resource will not have any effect if there is no controller that implements it.

-In this article, you’ll understand the need to implement security policies in a Kubernetes cluster and how they affect the network flow within the cluster.
+In this article, you'll understand the need to implement security policies in a Kubernetes cluster and how they affect the network flow within the cluster.
 You will also learn how to apply a network policy in a Kubernetes cluster and control traffic based on namespaces.
-In addition, you'll get to learn Kubernetes network concepts like Ingress, Egress and Container Network Plugin (CNI).
+In addition, you'll get to learn Kubernetes network concepts like Ingress, Egress, and Container Network Plugin (CNI).

 ## Why You Should Use Network Policy in Kubernetes